CaptainUnbrauchbar/asp-language-support/README.md

 ## Contributing

 If you have any suggestions for a new feature or anything else please open an issue on GitHub: [ASP-LANGUAGE-SUPPORT](https://github.com/CaptainUnbrauchbar/asp-language-support)
-As this repository is actively being maintained Pull Requests are also welcome anytime, if you don't receive feedback within 48h feel free to also email one of the codeowners!
+The repository is being actively maintained and pull requests are welcome anytime.
+If you don't receive feedback within 48h feel free to also email one of the codeowners!

 ## Acknowledgements